e-n-f/datamaps/README.md

 (You need more data if you want your tile to have more than just one pixel on it though.)

+Alternately, if you want an image for a particular area of the earth instead of just one tile, you can do

+    ./render -A -- directoryname zoom minlat minlon maxlat maxlon > foo.png

+The bounds of the image will be rounded up to tile boundaries for the zoom level you specified.
+The "--" is because otherwise
+<code>getopt</code> will complain about negative numbers in
+the latitudes or longitudes.

 The point indexing is inspired by Brandon Martin-Anderson's
 <a href="http://bmander.com/dotmap/index.html#13.00/37.7733/-122.4265">
 Census Dotmap</a>.
 The vector indexing is along similar lines but uses a